mongodb-labs/cobra2snooty/README.md

 ## Generate Snooty docs for the entire command tree

-This program can actually generate docs for the mongocli command in the mongocli project
+This program can actually generate docs for the `mongocli` command in the MongoDB CLI project

 ```go
 package main